fleschutz/PowerShell/Docs/convert-txt2wav.md

 ## convert-txt2wav.ps1 - Converts text to a .WAV audio file

-This script converts text to a .WAV audio file.
+This PowerShell script converts text to a .WAV audio file.

 ## Parameters
 ```powershell